JackDanHollister/claude-session-manager/docs/installation.md

 ## Prerequisites

-Before installing the Claude Agentic Project Management System, ensure you have:
+Before installing Claude Session Manager, ensure you have:

 - **Node.js 18+** - Required for ClaudePoint and Desktop Commander
 - **Claude Desktop** - With MCP (Model Context Protocol) support